GothenburgBitFactory/tw.org/content/docs/commands/synchronize.md

 ## Limitations

 - Network connectivity is required in order to sync.
-- Taskwarrior must be [correctly configured](../../taskserver/taskwarrior/) to connect to a Taskserver.
+- Taskwarrior must be correctly configured to connect to a server.

 ## See Also